 Sram eTap Wireless ~

-The most talked about innovation for 2016, Sram eTap wireless, is in stock now!
-You've likely heard all the buzz so stop by Cycles BiKyle and see 1st-hand what all the buzz is about.
-We've set up a demo set of eTap so you can test it first hand.
-And it's truly amazing.
-In fact, it works so smoothly you might think it's magic!
+You've heard all the buzz so stop by Cycles BiKyle and see 1st-hand what it's all about.
+It works so smoothly you might think it's magic!

 Taking inspiration from the paddle shifters of Formula 1 race cars, Red eTap delivers intuitive, nearly mistake-free shifting in a lightweight package thatís simple to install and offers long battery life, SRAM claims.